 TIP #7 – Nails:

 Your hands will show in a lot of the photos we take.
 If you want to schedule a nail appointment, do it the week of your shoot so they’re fresh.
 If you want to paint them yourself, paint them the night before so there are no chips!
 Natural nails are fine, as long as they’re clean.
-I’m not picky about nails, you do you. 🙂
+I’m not picky about nails. 🙂

 TIP #8 – Healthy Prep: